 On return to the ward routine observations will be carried out and monitored to rule out any Autonomic symptoms such as headache and urinary retention.
 You will be encouraged to eat and drink plenty to ensure your catheter is flowing freely with urine, bowel sounds will be observed by listening through a stethoscope placed on the abdomen.
-It is advised to remain in bed for the operation day following the procedure to facilitate post-operative monitoring.
 Mobilisation and discharge planning is determined on how quickly urine returns to a straw like colour as it is quite normal for this to appear bloodstained for a few hours after surgery.